What is a Label?

 Labels are created using a key value pair.
 For example, department:devops or priority:critical.
 You can create labels using any key value pair you would like, making them useful for customizing Kion to your unique environment.

 Labels are not inherited.
 If you apply a label to an OU, it will not be automatically applied to descendant OUs and projects.

 Labels are also useful for generating reports.
-For more information, see Report Builder.
+For more information, see Reports Overview.